crowdlingo/course/src/speaking/sleep.md

 ## Vocabulary

 <vocab-list>
+- recharge
+  - load anew
+- normally
+  - under normal conditions
+- dinnertime
+  - the customary or habitual hour for the evening meal
+- consequently
+  - (sentence connectors) because of the reason given
+- comfortable
+  - providing or experiencing physical well-being or relief (&#x60;comfy&#39; is informal)
 - afternoon
   - the part of the day between noon and evening
-- wherever
-  - where in the world
-- dinnertime
-  - the customary or habitual hour for the evening meal
-- hometown
-  - the town (or city) where you grew up or where you have your principal residence
-- physical
-  - involving the body as distinguished from the mind or spirit
-- normally
-  - under normal conditions
 - important
   - of great significance or value
+- beneficial
+  - promoting or enhancing well-being

 <!-- blank -->